The Story Behind the Program

-In response to the GSMP’s success, the Department of State restructured their existing programs to include a second one-month mentorship experience to empower a different sector of the population.
-In 2014, the Department of State teamed with Partners of the Americas to launch the inaugural Sport 4 Community, a co-ed mentorship designed to compliment the Empowering Women through Sport model.
+In response to the GSMP’s success, the U.S. Department of State restructured their existing programs to include a second, five-week mentorship experience to respond to the needs of other marginalized populations.
+In 2014, the Department of State teamed up with Partners of the Americas to launch the inaugural Sport for Community, a co-ed mentorship program designed to compliment the Empowering Women through Sport model.

 Through Sport for Community, participants are chosen based on thematic priorities.
 The 2014 class focused on the Olympic legacy, and the 2016 classes and beyond focused on empowering persons with disabilities and expanding disability rights worldwide.
 Now, the GSMP consists of two mentorship programs—U.S. Department of State and espnW GSMP focused on empowering women and GSMP: Sport for Community focused on disability rights.

 Participants for each program are selected by the U.S. Embassies overseas based on their accomplishments and drive to make a substantial impact within the sports sector in their home countries.
 These individuals demonstrate an ability to achieve exceptional success in their profession as well as share lessons with others so that they may also benefit from the mentorship program.